st4nchion/Image-search-macro-analysis/README.md

   1. In line 2, Creates a memory DC compatible with the application's current screen and Save the handle to a memory DC in v3.
   2. Then, After V3 and V2 are passed as arguments, return a handle to the object being replaced.

-  [detaile information about createcompatibledc] : https://docs.microsoft.com/en-us/windows/desktop/api/wingdi/nf-wingdi-createcompatibledc
+  [detail information about createcompatibledc] : https://docs.microsoft.com/en-us/windows/desktop/api/wingdi/nf-wingdi-createcompatibledc

-  [detaile information about selectobject] : https://docs.microsoft.com/en-us/windows/desktop/api/wingdi/nf-wingdi-selectobject
+  [detail information about selectobject] : https://docs.microsoft.com/en-us/windows/desktop/api/wingdi/nf-wingdi-selectobject

   ![getdibits](https://user-images.githubusercontent.com/41680753/55666467-4a7dcb80-588a-11e9-87b9-26d28a59d5e7.PNG)

   After get v3 and v2 as arguments (hdc and hbitmap) and Operate, Save in a pointer to a bmi structure that specifies the desired format for the DIB data.

-  [detaile information about GetDIBits] : https://docs.microsoft.com/en-us/windows/desktop/api/wingdi/nf-wingdi-getdibits
+  [detail information about GetDIBits] : https://docs.microsoft.com/en-us/windows/desktop/api/wingdi/nf-wingdi-getdibits

   ![create_opencv_class](https://user-images.githubusercontent.com/41680753/55666556-af85f100-588b-11e9-9778-5894436bf889.png)